 Dogs are social beings, so if you intend to leave your dog more than 4 hours a day, then consider whether you actually have time to own a dog.

 Dogs cost money.

-Dogs are just as susceptible to experiencing problems at any stage in their lives, be it physical or mental, as humans.
+Dogs are just as susceptible as humans to experiencing problems at any stage in their lives, be it physically or mentally.
 Ask yourself if you are really committed.
 If you are not in it for the long haul; to nurture them, accept them, love them unconditionally and help them through any challenges that might arise, then do not get a dog.